Breus/json-masker/adr/0002-masking-configuration-API.md

       .mask("clientPin")
       .mask("cardNumber", MaskingConfig.builder()
-        .maskNumberDigitsWith(8) // preserves type and length of cardNumber if number .maskStringCharactersWith('*') // preserves type and length of cardNumber if string .maskBooleanWith(false) // preserves type of cardNumber if boolean (¯\_(ツ)_/¯) .build()
+        .maskNumberDigitsWith(8) // preserves type and length of cardNumber if number .maskStringCharactersWith("*") // preserves type and length of cardNumber if string .maskBooleanWith(false) // preserves type of cardNumber if boolean (¯\_(ツ)_/¯) .build()
       )